YinHK-gameDev/unity-learn/animation/Animation controller/README.md

 > Animator Controller assets are created from the Assets menu, or from the Create menu in the Project window.

+The controller manages the various **animation states** and the transitions between them using a so-called **State Machine** , which could be thought of as a kind of flow-chart, or a simple program written in a visual programming language within Unity.

 https://www.youtube.com/watch?v=S3ys0jCUE9s